mmmnic/POV_LED_GLOBE/README.md

 This project is about using persistence of vision to make image or words appear on a single LED string.
 And because it is spinning so it create a 3D globe.

-this project uses the ARM microprocessor, specificaly is the stm32f103c8t6 development kit.
+this project uses the ARM microprocessor, specifically is the stm32f103c8t6 development kit.

 the project was develop by using standard periphal library.